pblaney/mgp1000/README.md

 	                                      Available: off, on
 	                                      Default: on
 	--strelka                      [str]  Indicates whether or not to use this tool
 	                                      Available: off, on
 	                                      Default: on
+	--copycat                      [str]  Indicates whether or not to use this tool
+	                                      Available: off, on
+	                                      Default: on
 	--ascatngs                     [str]  Indicates whether or not to use this tool